 Previously, work was organised around individual applications, with Outlook for email, Skype for chat, PowerPoint to present, Excel to create spreadsheets, etc. Keeping organised in this fragmented environment impacts our workload and reduces our effectiveness.

 This is where Teams shines; bringing your digital tools into one workplace for communication and collaboration.
-Natively integrated with Microsoft 365, Teams is the choice of more than 500,000 organisations globally.
+Natively integrated with Microsoft 365 and Office 365, Teams is the choice of more than 500,000 organisations globally.
 This connectivity means many organisations are ripping up their Slack or Zoom paid subscriptions in preference for Teams.

 Built on a secure framework, Microsoft Teams at a glance: